-Indoor Sports a Ind Leisure Centres

-Lead Impulse Leisure

-organisations ADC

-Main sources ADC

-of information Open Space and Recreation Study (2014)

-Existing provision There are a number of indoor sports facilities and leisure centres in the district including:

-Leisure Centres The following facilities are managed by Impulse Leisure on a 30 year lease on behalf of the Council.
+Indoor Sports a and Leisure Centres Lead Impulse Leisure organisations ADC Main sources ADC of information Open Space and Recreation Study (2014) The Adur & Worthing Assessment of Indoor Sports Facilities (2013) Existing There are a number of indoor sports facilities and leisure centres in provision the district including: Leisure Centres The following facilities are managed by Impulse Leisure on a 30 year lease on behalf of the Council.
 Impulse Leisure is a charity and operates on a not-for-profit basis.
 All profit is reinvested back into the running and operation of the facilities: Lancing Manor: 6 Badminton Courts (also suitable for short tennis), 2 Squash Courts (also suitable for racketball) and a fitness suite including gym and fitness class studios.
 Southwick - Fitness suite including gym and fitness class studios, basketball, volley ball and badminton courts.
 Wadurs Community Pool: 25m by 10m swimming pool (5 lanes).

-r Other Facilities In addition, a roller hockey rink is located in Fishersgate and has recently been updated and Southwick Recreation Ground is home to an indoor bowls club.
+5 post (o tambe).
+Other Facilities In addition, a roller hockey rink is located in Fishersgate and has recently been updated and Southwick Recreation Ground is home to an indoor bowls club.
 Shoreham Academy has a sports hall that can be used by the public, and Lancing College has a swimming pool that can be hired out.
 The Adur Outdoor Activity Centre has a well-used indoor rock climbing wall.
 Beach Fit is a small private gym located at Shoreham Beach.
 The Adur & Worthing Assessment of Indoor Sports Facilities (2013) concluded that there is likely to be a need for additional health and fitness gyms in Adur up to 2026.
 It also concluded that swimming pool provision for the Adur & Worthing area as a whole does not currently meet demand and this issue will worsen over the plan period.
 However, the main swimming pool shortfall is in Worthing.
 Planned provision A new water sports centre has been given planning permission at Beach Green, Lancing.
 Lancing Manor Leisure Centre fitness (gym facilities and fitness class) provision may be expanded in coming years to meet increased customer demand.
 Parking at Lancing Manor is insufficient to meet current and future demand.
-Space for around 50 extra spaces has been identified on site.
-Refurbishment of the eastern set of three tennis courts at Southwick Leisure Centre including improvements to existing surfaces has been programmed in the Adur Capital Budget.
-Sources of funding and costs Adur Capital Works Programme Developer contributions Impulse Leisure investment An estimated £280,000 investment will be required to increase the fitness provision at Lancing Manor Leisure Centre and an estimated £280,000 investment will be required to increase car parking provision.
+Space for around 50 extra spaces has been identified on Sources of funding and Refurbishment of the eastern set of three tennis courts at Southwick Leisure Centre including improvements to existing surfaces has been programmed in the Adur Capital Budget.
+Adur Capital Works Programme Developer contributions costs Impulse Leisure investment An estimated £280,000 investment will be required to increase the fitness provision at Lancing Manor Leisure Centre and an estimated £280,000 investment will be required to increase car parking provision.
 Refurbishment of the tennis courts in Southwick Leisure Centre has been costed at £22,000.
 Key issues and dependencies The main hall at Lancing Manor lacks adequate heating and investment will be needed in the future.
 New development in the area is likely to put a strain on some of the facilities, especially at Lancing Manor with proximity to New Monks Farm site.
 Car parking at this leisure centre is considered inadequate to serve current needs.
-Summary and role of LDF Local Plan Policy 33 (Open Space, Recreation and Leisure) states that proposals for built sports facilities will be supported where they and IDP are in accordance with other policies in this plan.
-Policy 30 states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development becoming operational or being occupied.
-Larger developments may need to be phased to ensure this requirement can be met.
+Summary and role of LDF and IDP Local Plan Policy 33 (Open Space, Recreation and Leisure) states that proposals for built sports facilities will be supported where they are in accordance with other policies in this plan.
+Policy 30 states that new development will be required to provide or contribute to the provision of facilities, infrastructure and services made necessary by development, and that infrastructure should be provided at the appropriate time, prior to the development • • lopments may need to be e pr iasec I to ensure thi s requi remen ı ca n be met.